layer5io/docs/content/en/meshmap/getting-started/starting-scratch.md

 Upon entering MeshMap, seamlessly transition to the "Designer" mode by selecting the "Designer" tab from the main menu.
 This action dynamically switches to the Designer mode, initializing the necessary tools for design creation.

 **Example Analogy:**
 Think of Designer mode as your blueprint studio.
-Just like architects use specific tools to design buildings, you, as a cloud architect, use MeshMap to design your cloud-native applications.
+Just like architects use specific tools to design buildings, you, as a cloud architect, use MeshMap to design your cloud native applications.

 ## Step 2: Giving Your Design a Name